satnetuser001/php-docker-dev-env/README.md

-### This is a PHP development environment with a MySQL database in Docker containers.
+### PHP development environment with a MySQL database in Docker containers.
 It supports applications built with plain PHP, Laravel, Symfony, or other PHP frameworks.
 Block-diagram of development environment:
 <pre>
 +-----------------+